taylorreiter/2022-paper-charcoal/manuscript.md

 ![**Summary of steps used to decontaminate genomes with charcoal.**
 In the first stage of the pipeline, contamination detection occurs by comparing the taxonomic assignment of each contig in a genome against all other contigs.
 Contigs with inconsistent taxonomy are flagged as contaminants, by default if they differ at the order level or above.
-The results of this step are summarized to report the contaminating genomes, the number of contaminant contigs and basepairs at each level of taxonomy, and other metrics like the fraction of the genome that was identifiable and the fraction that was assignable to the majority lineage.
+The results of this step are summarized to report the contaminating genomes, the number of contaminant contigs and base pairs at each level of taxonomy, and other metrics like the fraction of the genome that was identifiable and the fraction that was assignable to the majority lineage.
 The outputs of the first stage of the pipeline can then be used in any of three additional reporting steps.
 First, contamination can be verified by aligning the contaminant contigs against their identified matching reference genome, and the mappings can be visualized.
 Second, an html document can be produced that gives an overview of the contamination in each genome.